sarahpenir/sarahpenir.github.io/_pages/reading.md

 - Without Colours by Italo Calvino
 - As Long as the Sun Lasts by Italo Calvino
 - Implosion by Italo Calvino
+- The Custard Heart by Dorothy Parker
+- Big Blonde by Dorothy Parker

 **2025**